 - Strong written communication skills

-- Ability to write informative, creative, and accessible exhibit labels that appeal to a variety of audiences
+- Ability to collaboratively write and edit informative, creative, and accessible exhibit labels that appeal to a variety of audiences

 Design & Technology

 - Strong design sensibility, understanding what looks good and how graphic design “works” with content and audience

 - Familiarity with Adobe Creative Suite

 - Experience designing exhibition graphics and labels preferred

 - Experience installing museum or trade show exhibitions

 - Knowledge of the various trades associated with the design, construction, and maintenance of exhibitions

 - Familiarity with basic hand tools and power tools

 - Willingness to get your hands dirty, learn new skills, and help solve problems